rhel-labs/learn-katacoda/crypto-policy/step4.md

 to generate a replacement SSL certificate using an RSA key of 3072 bit length, or longer.

+Before you create the updated SSL certificate, make a backup of your existing certificate files.

+`cp /etc/pki/tls/private/localhost.key /etc/pki/tls/private/localhost.key.orig`{{execute T1}}

+`cp /etc/pki/tls/certs/localhost.crt /etc/pki/tls/certs/localhost.crt.orig`{{execute T1}}

+Now that you have a backup of your original certifcates, and could revert to them if something unexpected happens, generate a new, replacement SSL certificate and public key.
+In order to meet the encryption security level of 128 bit, you will need to generate an RSA certificate using a public key of a minimum bit-length of 3072.

 `openssl req -x509 -sha256 -nodes -days 365 -newkey rsa:3072 -subj='/C=XX/O=Default' -keyout /etc/pki/tls/private/localhost.key -out /etc/pki/tls/certs/localhost.crt`{{execute T1}}

 <pre class="file">